 The proposed method was implemented on top of the ECM-3.1 [2].
 Simulations were performed following the common test conditions [3].
-More detailed results could be found in the attached excel sheet.
-The results compared to ETM-3.1 are shown in Table 1.
+More detailed results could be found in the attached excel sheets.
+The results of Method #1 and Method #2 compared to ETM-3.1 are shown in Table 1 and Table 2, respectively.

+Table 1: Coding performance of Method #1 compared to ECM-3.1